webbingbrasil/filament-maps/README.md

     )
 ```

+You can get extra icons and reledate config from [leaflet-color-markers](https://github.com/pointhi/leaflet-color-markers)

 ### Display Marker Details

 At the time, markers do not have the same functionality as Actions but using [livewire events](https://laravel-livewire.com/docs/2.x/events) you can do something similar, for example: